AI-Biome/AI-Biome/README.md

 - `database`: Path to the reference `.2bit` database used for pBLAT validation
 - `pblat_min_identity`: Minimum identity threshold (%) for considering alignments
 - `match_median_filter_tolerance`: Allowed deviation in median match length between targets and non-targets

+## Output

+The pipeline generates an organized output directory containing results for each species.
+The top-level `output/` folder includes the following subdirectories:

+### `prokka_output/`
+Contains Prokka annotation results for each genome.
+Automatically generated from raw input if `input_type` is set to `raw`.

+### `panaroo_output/`
+Stores results from Panaroo pan-genome analysis, used internally for identifying shared and variable loci.

+---

+### `informative_loci/` **(Key output for users)**

+This folder contains loci identified as having high diagnostic potential based on SNP profiles:

+- **FASTA files** for each high-value locus
+- `heatmap_informativeness.png`: visual overview of SNP informativeness across loci and species
+- `snp_summary.csv`: tabular summary of all loci, including SNP positions, proportions, and informativeness scores

+The file `snp_summary.csv` provides a detailed summary of all analyzed loci with respect to their SNP-based diagnostic potential.
+For each locus, it includes:

+- The number and proportion of **informative SNPs** (per non-target species and averaged)
+- The **positions** of informative SNPs
+- The **median length** of aligned sequences in target and non-target genomes
+- The **difference in median lengths**, which may reflect indel-based divergence
+- A list of informative SNP **positions** and the **position range** that captures the majority of SNPs (±2 SD)

+This file serves as the analytical foundation for selecting loci for downstream primer design.

+#### Subfolders:

+- **`consensus_sequences/`**: consensus FASTA sequences of informative loci, used for primer design
+- **`snp_density_plots/`**: line plots showing SNP distributions across loci for visualization and interpretation

+---

+### `primers/` **(Key output for users)**

+Contains designed primer pairs targeting the most informative SNP-rich regions:

+- `primer_design_summary.csv`: detailed summary of primer sequences, SNP coverage, Tm, GC content, and amplicon size
+- One FASTA file **per locus** containing the left and right primer sequences (`Locus_primers.fasta`)

+---

+> All outputs are grouped by species to keep analyses modular and easily navigable.